 2. What do I do if I have booked a campervan for a region that now has travel restrictions?

-CamperDays is therefore making all the more intensive efforts to persuade the campervan providers to offer a goodwill solution.
-In the event of such a solution, the legal situation is less important because the campervan providers voluntarily agree to a solution.
-There is a great interest on the part of the campervan suppliers to find a voluntary solution – such as free changes to bookings – and we will inform all customers immediately by e-mail as soon as we have a definitive agreement.
+We try very hard to persuade the campervan providers to find a goodwill solution.
+In the case of such a solution, the legal situation described above is less important because the campervan providers voluntarily agree to a solution.
+There is a great interest on the part of the campervan providers to find a voluntary solution – such as free rebookings – and we will be happy to enquire about a possible solution individually for the booking in question.

-4. What do I do if I want to book another campervan for this year?
+3. What do I do if I want to book another campervan for this or next year?

 Due to the coronavirus many countries are restricting the entry for European citizens.
 The information changes very quickly, so it is best to follow the latest news about your destination country and check official websites such as your National Foreign Office.